Cubs vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 13 doubles, a triple, six home runs, 18 walks and 22 RBI (50 total hits).
-He has swiped one base.
+- Spencer Steer has put up 53 hits with 14 doubles, two triples, six home runs and 18 walks.
+He has driven in 23 runs with one stolen base.

-- Steer has picked up at least one hit in eight straight games.
-During his last 10 games he is hitting .395 with four doubles, a home run, two walks and seven RBI.
+- Steer takes a nine-game streak with at least one hit into this one.
+During his last 10 games he is hitting .386 with four doubles, a triple, a home run, two walks and seven RBI.

 Steer Recent Games